What is the Life Cycle of a USB Flash Drive?

 Most UFDs use MLC memory because it’s cheaper to make and allows manufacturers to offer more storage in a smaller space.
 It’s difficult to figure out which type of memory a UFD has, but it doesn’t matter anyway – most flash drives are more limited by other factors.

-Next, lets look at the limiting factor of the USB connector.
+Last, we must consider the physical connector of a USB flash drive and how the device is used throughout it’s life cycle.
 This is the actual socket which connects the UFD to the host computer.
 Doing some research, most USB Type A socket manufacturers provide a specification called Mating Durability.
 The spec is around 1,500 connections.
 WOW, that sure limits the life cycle, but I doubt many would connect the UFD to a host over 1,500 times.

 Last, the chassis or case help the USB life cycle.
 The chassis helps the UFD look cool, but also provides a small amount of protection against wear-n-tear.
 UFDs are exposed to all sorts of shock.
 Whether it be physical shock or electric shock, it’s important to treat your UFD with care.
 True, there are some indestructible flash drives out there, but the point here is try not to let external factors instantly destroy your drive.
 The best method for shock protection is A) don’t drop, slam or smash your UFD and B) keep the cap on so the connectors don’t rub or touch another object which could create electric shock.